How do you make a normal life?

 Your question poses a new question: What's a normal life?

 I'm kidding (am I?).
 I guess you mean that you can use a smartphone to keep in touch with everybody you want and use every app you need.

 I've accepted that freedom isn't free (and I'm not talking about money, but also): I can't, and fortunately don't want to, use certain apps as the ones you've mentioned, for instance.

 I use a Galaxy S3 with Replicant installed to make and receive calls, and to keep in touch with my family and friends I use Kontalk.
 If they really want to keep in touch they can use that app or call me.
 If they don't want to, and I need to reach them I just call them (the old fashion way).

 I must say I'm not fully consequent with free software/hardware philosophy: I use proprietary firmwares for GPS, bluetooth and, despite I have a free compliant WiFi dongle and RepWifi, I use proprietary WiFi firmwares (I don't want to carry that WiFi dongle everywhere).
 If everybody would use encryption I'd probably wouldn't use BT and WiFi proprietary firmwares.
 And I guess I could live without GPS, but it's quite useful when traveling.

 So I think it's a matter of reaching a balance between how badly you want to use and support free software and your needs.

 P.S.: Uninstall and leave those spying apps/networks ASAP.
 Don't feed the monster. ;-)

-RE: How do you make a normal life? - Added by average user 5 months ago
+RE: How do you make a normal life? - Added by average user almost 5 years ago

 Thank you a lot.
 I'll try to get at least bluetooth and GPS installed (I miss both badly while driving) and I've already installed Kontalks (I didn't even know of it!).